henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 : address-type (?)

-c.administrative-domain:
+s.administrative-domain:

-: this CIE is intended to express more complex setups of interconnected administrative domains
+: this subject is intended to express more complex setups of interconnected administrative domains

 : a.administrative-domain